Women in Culinary Leadership Program

 From left to right: Alison Settle; Raechal Maat; Goldie Radojevich; Guddia Singh; Eliza Martin; Shirel Berger; Elizabeth Kozemchak; Claire Veligdan; JBF's manager of student programs Shelley Menaged

-On February 26, 2013, the James Beard Foundation and Vermilion held the Women in Culinary Leadership Cookoff.
-The two-hour competition was part of the multi-pronged Women in Culinary Leadership Program, which is spearheaded by Rohini Dey, founder and owner of Vermilion restaurants, and Susan Ungaro, president of the James Beard Foundation.
-The initiative seeks to examine the role of women in leadership positions in the culinary industry.
-At the kickoff program at Vermilion last fall, a thought-provoking panel discussion explored gender imbalance in the food industry.
+WICL began with a panel discussion about gender imbalance in the food industry, held at Rohini's Vermilion restaurant in fall of 2012.
 Moderated by Emmy and James Beard Award winner Martha Teichner of CBS News, the panel featured Martha Stewart; chef and author Lidia Bastianich; founder and CEO of the French Culinary Institute's Dorothy Cann Hamilton; Ms. Dey; and Ms. Ungaro.